 Certain models are fitted with a 12v external solar panel connection point.
-This can be found on the side of your van.
+This can be found under the caravan mains inlet inside the battery box.

 Certain models also feature a connection for a free standing external satellite dish.
 This connection is located within the external 230v socket.